-During the year ended 31 December 2021, the Directors have reviewed all new and revised Standards and Interpretations issued by the AASB that are relevant to the Group's operations and effective for current reporting periods beginning on or after 1 January 2021.
-In the year ended 31 December 2021, the Directors have reviewed all new and revised Standards and Interpretations issued by the AASB that are relevant to the Group's operations and effective for the current reporting period.
+During the year ended 31 December 2022, the Directors have reviewed all new and revised Standards and Interpretations issued by the AASB that are relevant to the Group's operations and effective for current reporting periods beginning on or after 1 January 2022.
+In the year ended 31 December 2022, the Directors have reviewed all new and revised Standards and Interpretations issued by the AASB that are relevant to the Group's operations and effective for the current reporting period.
+There was no material impact on the Group accounting policies.

-The Directors have also reviewed all new Standards and Interpretations that have been issued but are not yet effective for the year ended 31 December 2021.
+The Directors have also reviewed all new Standards and Interpretations that have been issued but are not yet effective for the year ended 31 December 2022.
 As a result of this review the Directors have determined that there is no impact, material or otherwise, of the new and revised Standards and Interpretations on the Group's business and, therefore, no change is necessary to the Group accounting policies.

-Notes to the financial statements at and for the year ended 31 December 2021
+Notes to the financial statements at and for the year ended 31 December 2022